Lif3line/talon_mtga/README.md

 ## Usage

+- Consider turning off subtitles as unfortunately they appear over the cards
 - Run MTGA in full-screen
   - Disable alternate card arts
   - Ensure there are no overlays in the way